Sufficiency economy: Critiques

-Many economists were, for the most part, left confused by the meaning of sufficiency economy.
-After a meeting with Thai Ministry of Finance officials where the need for more sufficiency was lauded, Standard & Poor's director of sovereign ratings admitted that, "No one knows what [sufficiency economy] really means."
+Many economists were, for the most part, left confused by the meaning of "sufficiency economy".
+After a meeting with Thai Ministry of Finance officials, in which the need for more sufficiency was lauded, the Standard & Poor's director of sovereign ratings admitted that "No one knows what [sufficiency economy] really means".
 The Asia Times noted that "There is a concurrent risk that the royal philosophy will be twisted by less scrupulous government officials as an opportunity to abuse their authority for rent-seeking and extortion, particularly among foreign-invested concerns".
-NGO activists who embraced the king's sufficiency economy theory to oppose the construction of large-scale dams were rebuffed by Bhumibol, a long-time advocate of dam construction, who claimed that the deforestation caused by dams was a necessary evil to provide consistent energy and water sources for farmers.

-There have been efforts by the military government to incorporate the king's sufficiency economy in national economic policy.
-Thai critics are generally careful to direct their criticisms towards the military rather than the king, out of fear of prosecution for lèse majesté.
-Consequently, criticisms are most often targeted at ineffective application rather than disagreement in principle.
-Nonetheless, common points of disagreement include:
+There have been efforts by the military government to incorporate the king's sufficiency economy into the national economic policy.
+Thai critics have generally been careful to direct their criticisms towards the military rather than the king, out of fear of prosecution for lèse majesté.
+Consequently, criticisms have most often been targeted at ineffective application rather than disagreement in principle.